- What is the best way for a beginner to start investing in real estate?

 Not all cities publish this information, but if they do, it’s an excellent way to see where the high crime areas of a city are located.

 How Much to Spend

-The answer will depend on if you are going to (or can) pay cash or you’re going to be leveraged ie have a mortgage for your down payment.
+The answer will depend on if you are going to (or can) pay cash, or you’re going to be leveraged – have a mortgage for your down payment.
 There are pros and cons for both.

-Avoiding the whole mortgage process is a good reason to pay cash as is not paying interest.
-Offering a cash sale may also leap from you over other buyers because sellers like cash.
+Avoiding the whole mortgage process is a good reason to pay cash, as is not paying interest.
+Offering a cash sale may also leap from you over other buyers because sellers like money.

-But paying cash ties up a lot of assets in one investment, the opposite of being diversified.
+But you are paying cash ties up a lot of assets in one investment, the opposite of being diversified.
 If you have a limited amount of money to invest, paying cash is not ideal.

 Some financial sites recommend being leveraged as the best decision even if you have the cash or could come up with it by raising capital.
 If your property’s value increases, the investor will not have put a lot down but can make a much bigger profit than the original investment.

-Being leveraged also means you have the cash to invest in other asset classes, you’ll more able to diversify.
+Being leveraged also means you have the cash to invest in other asset classes, you’ll be more able to diversify.
 Even if you buy more than one property this way, you can still be diversified.
 Your money is allocated across different properties and perhaps different markets when you own in more than one city.

 There are risks to leveraging too.
 If the real estate market were to tank and property values could decline sharply, you could owe more than the house is worth.
-It’s important to do your homework and find the best mortgage terms that will work for you and your property purchases.
+It’s essential to do your homework and find the best mortgage terms that will work for you and your property purchases.